leonmavr/retrocube/README.md

 ### 2. Requirements

 Currenctly there is no Windows support.
-You'll need the following Linux packages:
+You only need gcc and make:
 1. **gcc**
 2. **make**